ni9iri/kotlin_movies_app/README.md

 ## Overview

-The Exchange Rate Calculator App is a simple Android application that allows users to convert currencies from Euro to Czech Koruna (CZK) based on the latest exchange rates obtained from an external API.

 The Trending Movies App is mobile application designed to display a list of popular movies that are currently trending.
 The app allows users to browse through a collection of movies and view details about each movie.

 ## Screenshots

 <img src="https://user-images.githubusercontent.com/89902380/230962198-f47589a4-5d58-496b-bb1c-090513b46b8f.png" width="200" height="350"> <img src="https://user-images.githubusercontent.com/89902380/230962279-24d7ffd3-eb0c-4096-b6c0-e0dd4206fde5.png" width="200" height="350">

 ## Installation and Configuration